The next war in the Caucasus: Taking Ilham Aliyev seriously

 Low intensity violence erupted into full-scale fighting in early 1992.
 In the following year and a half, some 30,000 people were killed.
 Armenians took control of Nagorno-Karabakh and of seven regions of Azerbaijan surrounding it, five fully (Lacin, Kelbecer, Cebrayil, Zengilan, Gubadli), and two partially (Agdam, Fuzuli).
 One million Azeris left their homes behind and became internally displaced persons.

-On 5 May 1994, Armenia, Azerbaijan and Russia signed a protocol in Bishkek, Kirgizstan, calling for a ceasefire.
+On 5 May 1994, Armenia, Azerbaijan and Russia signed a protocol in Bishkek, Kyrgyzstan, calling for a ceasefire.
 Six days later, on 11 May, all parties signed an agreement and the ceasefire entered into force on 12 May.
 Representatives of Azerbaijan, Armenia and Nagorno-Karabakh agreed in Moscow on ceasefire lines and the deployment of international observers.

 Over the next three decades, international attempts led by the OSCE to broker a peace agreement repeatedly failed.
 The ceasefire was largely observed until 2008, when serious clashes took place along the line of contact.
 During the following eight years, sporadic clashes grew in intensity, culminating in four days of heavy fighting in April 2016.
-On 5 April 2016, parties agreed on a new ceasefire..
+On 5 April 2016, parties agreed on a new ceasefire.

 On 27 September 2020, Azerbaijan launched a full-scale military offensive and took back all of the seven occupied regions, and some areas within Nagorno-Karabakh, including the town of Susa.
 On 9 November 2020, parties agreed on another ceasefire.